andarazoroflove/deps/README.md

-These are the dependancies one would need to compile most alt-coins and mainline bitcoin on Windows.
+These are the dependencies one would need to compile most alt-coins and mainline bitcoin on Windows.

 They were compiled with MinGW MSYS on 32bit Windows and should work on just about everything.